6 min read · Cost

 Key takeaways

-- Valley-spec bids miss both demands
+- Valley-spec bids miss both the climate and the wildfire compliance scope at once

 FAQ